So here’s the deal:

 Some websites will then, in turn, give away all their review gear to the readers after an initial review period so that they don’t have a direct financial benefit from the gear (though they obviously receive other fringe benefits).

 It is up to each individual blogger to engage with brands responsibly, ethically, while maintaining the trust of their readers.
 Starting a blog is starting your own brand—you do not want to damage your reputation by promoting inferior products or working with brands that will damage the one you are working so hard to build.

-At the very least, you should be disclosing when you have a vested interest in a product or brand either due to affiliate marketing or compensation in free gear or trips.
+At the very least, you should disclose when you have a vested interest in a product or brand either due to affiliate marketing or compensation in free gear or trips.

 6. You’ll Develop New Skillsets